Connor Jennings: Stockport County

 After leaving Tranmere, Jennings signed for Stockport County on 16 July 2020.
 In March 2021, it was announced that Jennings had been diagnosed with a rare form of bone cancer, chondrosarcoma.
 Eight months after his diagnosis, Jennings came on a substitute in a 5–0 win against King's Lynn Town, scoring the final goal in the 91st minute.

 On 7 November 2022, Jennings joined Altrincham on a one-month loan deal.
 This deal was then extended by a further month.

 Hartlepool United

 On 31 January 2023, Jennings signed for League Two side Hartlepool United on a permanent deal.
 He played 18 games for Hartlepool, scoring four times in his time with the club.

 Return to Tranmere Rovers

 On 19 June 2023, Jennings signed a one-year contract at League Two club Tranmere Rovers making it a second spell at the club.
 On 23 November 2023, Jennings signed a one-year contract extension with Tranmere until the end of June 2025.

+On 27 January 2026, Jennings suffered injuries to his ACL, MCL, and meniscus, ruling him out for a long period of time.
+On 29 January 2026, the club offered him a one‑year contract extension to support him during his recovery.
+In late February, Jennings had successful Knee Surgery.
+On 4th March, following the sacking of Andy Crosby, Jennings agreed to work with the coaching staff, alongside Joe Murphy, on an interim basis, until 10 March 2026.